 greekspeek for thought

 There are 3 perceptions to be mindful of: the way you see yourself, the way you think others see you, and the way they really see you.

 Perception creates an environment within an environment.
-After all, how can one guy be happy with his messy house, and another guy needs it to be spotless?
+After all, how can one guy be happy with his messy house and another guy needs his to be spotless?

 It’s understandable that people want more details about particular subjects, but the truth is that the details are already in front of them, just not in the way that they’re used to seeing them, which is why they gloss over things.

 The things people say are problematic are actually not.
 It’s the things they don’t even know exist that are the real problems; the things they can’t or won’t acknowledge.